mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 The class also assigned writing tasks—essays about what we learned and what we thought about it—posted on our personal portfolio.

-English is not my first language, and I didn't learn it well when I was young, so AI was extremely helpful for improving grammar and tone.
+English is not my first language, and I didn't learn it well when I was young, so AI was extremely helpful for improving grammar and tone for my essay.
 One prompt I gave ChatGPT was:

 ```
 Okay, we finally finished Wonkes!
 Alright, indeed it is the due date of Wonkes has passed and we have to submit what we have.
 Luckily it turns out our grades are nice: we got an A overall.
 Yay!
 The next thing is to wickedly utilize Wonkes to make us more like a professional by writing essays about the effort we spent.
 Can you read the following essay and improve it, give it a conclusion, and an interesting title? ## Why effort estimation?
 In the rougly one…